pkelkovic/Master-thesis/README.md

 # Master thesis
-This repository contains five directories with source code for my master's thesis "Event-Driven Smart Warehouse Architecture".
+This repository contains five directories with source code for my master's thesis called "Event-Driven Smart Warehouse Architecture".

 There are four applications:
 - sensor application - simulates the sensor's work and sends sensor readings to the MQTT broker